Political Advocacy

 ABC Central Florida

 • Join us in Tallahassee for the Legislative Conference.
-(Check back for 2025 dates)
+January 21-22, 2026 REGISTER HERE

-• Attend the Annual Bourbon Bash PAC Fundraiser (Check back for 2025 dates)
+• Attend the Annual Bourbon Bash PAC Fundraiser - Stay Tuned for 2026 Date

-• Attend the Annual ABC Legislative Hobnob (Check back for 2025 dates)
+• Attend the Annual ABC Legislative Hobnob - Stay Tuned for 2026 Date

 • To get involved in the ABC Government Affairs Committee, contact Taylor Dupree at tdupree@abccentralflorida.org

 • Take Action – during session, we will be sending Action Alerts to you, asking that you help us contact legislators in support or opposition to upcoming votes.
 The more people who “Take Action” when we ask, the better we do at conveying the importance of the topic to the industry and Florida.
-The 2024 regular legislative session convenes on January 9 and runs until March 8.
+The 2025 regular legislative session convenes on March 4 and runs until May 2.
+The session has been extended until June 30 due to not having passed a budget yet.

 ABC is Florida’s largest professional management association of commercial, industrial and institutional general contractors, specialty contractors, associates and suppliers.